Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - Updated to Burst 1.7.3.
 - Changed: A call to `NetworkDriver.Disconnect` now requires a subsequent call to `NetworkDriver.Update` for the disconnect packet to be effectively sent (Previously `NetworkDriver.FlushSend` was enough).
 - Changed: The protocol used to establish connections now supports protocol versioning.
-This should help maintain compatibility for future releases, but unfortunately it's now incompatible with the protocol used in version 1.X.
+This should help keep compatibility for future releases, but unfortunately it's now incompatible with the protocol used in version 1.X.

 ### Fixes

 ### Upgrade guide

 - For `NetworkDriver.FlushSend` calls that follows a call to `NetworkDriver.Disconnect`, change it to `NetworkDriver.Update`.
 - The communication protocol used to establish connections has had a breaking change and is now incompatible with Unity Transport 1.X.
-Clients and servers will need to be updated at the same time to maintain compatibility.
+Clients and servers will need to be updated at the same time to keep compatibility.

 ## [2.0.0-exp.2] - 2022-06-07